Nonlinear receding-horizon differential game for drone racing along a three-dimensional path

-\abstract[Abstract]{Drone racing involves high-speed navigation of three-dimensional paths, posing a substantial challenge in control engineering.
-This study presents a game-theoretic control framework, the nonlinear receding-horizon differential game (NRHDG), designed for competitive drone racing.
-NRHDG enhances robustness in adversarial settings by predicting and countering an opponent's worst-case behavior in real time.
-It extends standard nonlinear model predictive control (NMPC), which otherwise assumes a fixed opponent model.
-First, we develop a novel path-following formulation based on projection point dynamics, eliminating the need for costly distance minimization.
-Second, we propose a potential function that allows each drone to switch between overtaking and obstructing maneuvers based on real-time race situations.
-Third, we establish a new performance metric to evaluate NRHDG with NMPC under race scenarios.
-Simulation results demonstrate that NRHDG outperforms NMPC in terms of both overtaking efficiency and obstructing capabilities. }
+\abstract[Abstract]{Drone racing requires high-speed navigation through three-dimensional paths, posing significant challenges in control engineering.
+Existing control methods lack a feedback control framework that simultaneously addresses nonlinear drone dynamics and multi-agent competitive interactions, such as overtaking or obstructing opponents.
+To overcome this limitation, this study proposes a game-theoretic control framework, the nonlinear receding-horizon differential game (NRHDG), for competitive drone racing.
+NRHDG accounts explicitly for adversarial behavior by predicting and countering an opponent's worst-case behavior in real time.
+It extends standard nonlinear model predictive control (NMPC), which typically assumes a fixed opponent model.
+First, we develop a novel path-following formulation based on projection-point dynamics, eliminating the need for computationally expensive distance minimization during online control.
+Second, we propose a potential function that enables each drone to dynamically switch between overtaking and obstructing maneuvers, depending on the race situation.
+Third, we establish new performance metrics to evaluate NRHDG against NMPC across racing scenarios.
+Simulation results demonstrate that NRHDG outperforms NMPC in both overtaking and obstructing performance.
+Specifically, for randomly generated initial conditions and different levels of speed advantage for the rear-start drone, the 95\% confidence intervals for the arc-length-based mean performance differences excluded zero, indicating statistically significant advantages of NRHDG over NMPC in both overtaking and obstructing.}

 \keywords{drone control, path following, differential game, model predictive control}

 \thefootnote{\fnsymbol{footnote}}